 This signals a marked shift in the Ninth Circuit's jurisprudence.
-Prior to Koontz, the Ninth Circuit had effectively ossified a categorical rule that legislatively imposed exactions are exempt from Nollan and Dolan review.230 But because neither Horne nor Levin specifically addressed whether those prior cases remain valid, it remains unclear-at this juncture-whether the Ninth Circuit has simply reversed course without explanation, or whether there is an unresolved doctrinal rift which the Circuit must squarely address.
-In any event, the implication of these relatively high profile cases is that the sine qua non of an unconstitutional conditions violation occurs with the imposition of a constitutionally repugnant choice; under this doctrinal framework, there is no place for a legislative exception.231
+Prior to Koontz, the Ninth Circuit had effectively ossified a categorical rule that legislatively imposed exactions are exempt from Nollan and Dolan review.
+But because neither Horne nor Levin specifically addressed whether those prior cases remain valid, it remains unclear-at this juncture-whether the Ninth Circuit has simply revered course sub silento, or whether there is an unresolved doctrinal rift, which the Circuit must squarely address.
+In any event, the implication in these relatively high profile cases is that the sine qua non of an unconstitutional-conditions violation occurs with the imposition of a constitutionally repugnant choice; under that doctrinal framework, there is no place for a legislative exception.